Ziyarko/ziyarko.github.io/README.md

     About Me
     Hello!👋 My name is Ziya, and I am a sophmore in highschool at Hisar.
 I like playing basketball and listening to music.
-    I picked Ap computer science to learn more about algorithms, coding and etc.
+    I picked Ap computer science to learn more about algorithms, coding and etc. In my free time i like producing music and scrolling through the internet.

     ______________________________________________________________________________________________________________________